AdobeDocs/target-dev.en/help/dev/patterns/data-collection.md

 The data layer is ready during page load or the data layer change after page load.

-If you have already mapped data during the [initialize SDK phase](/help/dev/patterns/initialize-sdk.md), you need to execute the steps in this diagram if:
+If you have already mapped data during the [initialize SDK phase](/help/dev/patterns/initialize-sdk.md), you must execute the steps in this diagram if:

 * Your data layer is augmented in any way on the same page and you want to send that additional data to [!DNL Target]
 * You want to send product-catalog data to [!DNL Target Recommendations]